Clinton Campaign Encouraged By Early Latino And Black Enthusiasm In Florida, North Carolina

 In North Carolina, the numbers are especially encouraging for the Clinton campaign.

-Over the summer, North Carolina’s voter ID law was overturned because it was found to target black voters “with racially discriminatory intent.”
-While it’s not clear if the attention to the voter ID law spurred the increase, the increase in registrations bodes well for Democrats in North Carolina also hoping to elect Roy Cooper, a Democrat in the governor’s race.
+Over the summer, North Carolina’s voter ID law was overturned because it was found to target Black voters “with racially discriminatory intent.”
+While it’s not clear whether the attention to the voter ID law spurred the increase in registrations, the increase bodes well for Democrats in North Carolina also hoping to elect Roy Cooper, a Democrat in the governor’s race.